sketch204/sketch204.github.io/blogs/xcode/bag_of_tricks/source.md

 ![A demonstration of how to make a placeholder in Xcode](./assets/placeholder_demo.gif)

 You can find existing code snippets in Xcode's library.
 Access it by either clicking the `+` button on the top right or using the `Command`+`Shift`+`L` shortcut.
 Once there open the first tab.
 These should be all of the code snippets available to you.
+Keep in mind that the tab might not show up if you don't have an source code editor open.

 ### Spell checker